HermannKroll/NarrativeIntelligence/preprocessing.md

 -t A means to tag Chemicals, Diseases, DosageForms, Genes and Species.

--t DF means to use our own tagger and to tag Genes and Species only.
+-t DF means to use our own tagger and to tag DosageForms only.

 -t C D means to user TaggerOne and to tag Chemicals and Diseases only.